| What is depression?

 believed to help keep the brain's entire traffic pattern of thoughts,

+reactions, and reflexes running smoothly and efficiently.
 Clinical trials are underway to further investigate whether supplementing

 the diet with omega-3s will reduce the severity of such psychiatric problems